NimishRathi/reddit-clone-deploy/reddit-clone-k8s-ingress/README.md

 1) Clone this repository to your local machine: `git clone
 2) https://github.com/NimishRathi/reddit-clone-deploy.git
-3) Navigate to the project directory: `cd reddit-clone-k8s-ingress`
+3) Navigate to the project directory: `cd reddit-clone-deploy
-4) Build the Docker image for the Reddit clone app: `docker build -t reddit-clone-app .`
+4) Build the Docker image for the Reddit clone app: `docker build  .
+5) push it to the docker-hub
-5) Deploy the app to Kubernetes: `kubectl apply -f deployment.yaml`
+6) Deploy the app to Kubernetes: `kubectl apply -f deployment.yaml`
 1) Deploy the Service for deployment to Kubernetes: `kubectl apply -f service.yaml`` or
 6) Expose the app as a Kubernetes service: `kubectl expose deployment reddit-deployment --type=NodePort --port=3000`